-Nick Norton is a composer, guitarist, writer, and all around go-to guy for music from Southern California.
-He was born roughly 13.6 billion years after the universe and at least a few hundred thousand after vertebrates evolved a system to interpret vibrating air as sound.
+Nick Norton is a composer, guitarist, writer, and all around go-to guy for music from Los Angeles.
+He was born roughly 13.6 billion years after the universe and at least a few million after vertebrates evolved a system to interpret vibrating air as sound.

 Nick, like many others, discovered that he got a seriously life-affirming kick out of certain arrangements of sound, so started making some of his own at an early age by playing saxophone and guitar.
 He studied composition (the art and craft of writing directions for making air vibrate) in college at UC San Diego, then at L’ecole Normale de Musique de Paris, then in graduate school at King’s College, London and UC Santa Barbara – and in a whole bunch of garages, studios, apartments, backyards, beaches, mountains, bars, libraries, clubs, restaurants, and deserts.